chriswilley/where-should-we-eat/README.md

 Note the version number (2.7.10 in this case).
 If it starts with "3.", you should download version 2.7.
 If you have questions about any of this, check Python's [excellent online documentation](https://www.python.org/doc/).

-The project uses the Flask framework.
-To install it, run:
+There are a number of Python module dependencies for this project.
+To install them all, run the following:

 ```
-pip install flask
+pip install -r requirements.txt
 ```

 Finally, you'll need [git](http://git-scm.com/download) so that you can clone this project.